Xinglab/rmats-turbo/README.md

 /path/to/pair_1_b.bam,/path/to/pair_2_b.bam,/path/to/pair_3_b.bam
 ```

 The `--paired-stats` flag can then be given so that the paired statistical model is used instead of the default unpaired model.
+As the paired model is running it updates a progress file under the `--tmp` directory.
+As an example `/path/to/tmp/JC_SE/pairadise_status.txt` is written when the paired model is producing the results for `SE.MATS.JC.txt`.

 ### Tips